JenPort/Python-Projects/README.md

 # Python-Assignments
-A folder for all Python Assignments I do.
+A folder for all Python Projects I do.